-Supervision is an essential training component emphasized throughout the fellowship, across tracks and rotations.
+Supervision is an essential training component emphasized throughout the program, across tracks and rotations.
 The Baptist Health Psychology Training Program adheres to a developmental and experiential model of supervision, which may be characterized as a "mentor-mentee" approach.
-Within this framework, clinical supervisors are professional role models that allow trainees to observe their clinical practice, afford various training experiences matched to the fellow's developmental level, and provide feedback on related performance.
-Whenever possible, supervision is enhanced through direct observation of the postdoc's clinical work and Socratic questioning.
+Within this framework, clinical supervisors are professional role models that allow trainees to observe their clinical practice, afford various training experiences matched to trainee's developmental level, and provide feedback on related performance.
+Whenever possible, supervision is enhanced through direct observation of trainees' clinical work and Socratic questioning.
 The supervisor also encourages the growth of trainees' individual strengths and autonomy over the course of the year.
-Accordingly, training is structured to promote increasing independence during the academic year to enrich fellows' evolution as future practitioners.
+Accordingly, training is structured to promote increasing independence during the academic year to enrich trainees' evolution as future practitioners.